Arpanajnk/Arpanajnk/README.md

 - 👋 Hi, I’m @Arpanajnk
-- 👀 I’m an Immersive Artist
+- 👀 I’m an Immersive Technologist
 - 🌱 I’m currently working as a Technical Artist
 - 💞️ I’m looking to collaborate on using immersive technologies for improving lives
 - 📫 You can email me at arpananandakumar@gmail.com